Skip to content

 CONSEQUENCES FOR VIOLATION

-Students who violate the privacy provisions of this policy and/or use a PCD to violate the privacy rights of another person may have their device confiscated and held until a parent/guardian picks it up, and may be directed to delete the audio and/or picture/video file while the parent/guardian is present.
+Possession of PCDs by a student is a privilege, which may be forfeited by any student who fails to abide by the terms of this policy, or otherwise engages in misuse of this privilege.
+Students who violate the privacy provisions of this policy and/or use a PCD to violate the privacy rights of another person may have their device confiscated and held until a parent/guardian picks it up and may be directed to delete the audio and/or picture/video file while the parent/guardian is present.
 If the violation involves potentially illegal activity the confiscated device may be turned over to law enforcement.

+For the first violation, the device will be confiscated until the end of the school day at which time the student may reclaim it from the building principal’s office.
 Subsequent violations of this policy will result in confiscation of the device for a period of time to be determined by the building principal.
 Devices confiscated on two (2) or more occasions must be reclaimed from the building principal’s office by the student with his/her parent or guardian present.
+Repeated violations of this policy may result in disciplinary action up to and including suspension or expulsion consistent with district policy.
+The building principal may also refer the matter to law enforcement if the violation involves an illegal activity.

 The district will use reasonable care to safeguard confiscated devices by designating a locked storage area, but does not assume liability in the event such confiscated device is lost, stolen, or damaged.